Rite Aid Corporation (RAD) Stock: Navigating the Market Volatility

 Sponsored

-The average price predicted for Rite Aid Corporation (RAD) by analysts is $3.00, which is -$0.58 below the current market price.
-The public float for RAD is 54.38M, and at present, short sellers hold a 20.54% of that float.
-On March 06, 2023, the average trading volume of RAD was 2.52M shares.
+The average price recommended by analysts for Rite Aid Corporation (RAD) is $3.00, which is -$0.48 below the current market price.
+The public float for RAD is 54.38M and currently, short sellers hold a 20.54% of that float.
+On March 09, 2023, RAD’s average trading volume was 2.55M shares.

 RAD) stock’s latest price update

-Rite Aid Corporation (NYSE: RAD)’s stock price has increased by 1.99 compared to its previous closing price of 3.51.
-Nevertheless, the company has seen a loss of -8.21% in its stock price over the last five trading days.
+Rite Aid Corporation (NYSE: RAD)’s stock price has decreased by -2.79 compared to its previous closing price of 3.58. however, the company has experienced a -6.20% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 01/09/23 that Rite Aid CEO Heyward Donigan Leaves

 Analysts’ Opinion of RAD

-In the past week, RAD stock has gone down by -8.21%, with a monthly decline of -2.98% and a quarterly plunge of -29.39%.
-The volatility ratio for the week is 5.85%, and the volatility levels for the last 30 days are 5.39% for Rite Aid Corporation The simple moving average for the last 20 days is -5.68% for RAD stock, with a simple moving average of -37.42% for the last 200 days.
+The stock of Rite Aid Corporation (RAD) has seen a -6.20% decrease in the past week, with a -3.87% drop in the past month, and a -29.41% decrease in the past quarter.
+The volatility ratio for the week is 6.70%, and the volatility levels for the past 30 days are at 5.12% for RAD.
+The simple moving average for the last 20 days is -7.74% for RAD stock, with a simple moving average of -38.81% for the last 200 days.

 Analysts’ Opinion of RAD